The making of Passalacqua Zinfandel starts with selecting exceptional vineyards, many of them here in Dry Creek Valley.

 The Cypress Ridge Vineyard is nestled in the rolling hillsides of the northern reaches of the Russian River Valley, off Limerick Lane, in an area renowned for its cool climate Zinfandels.
 The temperatures in this fog cooled microclimate produce wines with a higher acidity and a lighter, more delicate palate.
 We are excited to bring this lovingly tended and perfectly situated vineyard into our Zinfandel program.

 The Landy Vineyard sits at 1000-foot elevation in the Sweetwater Springs District of the Russian River Valley.
 This gorgeous vineyard sits atop a knoll above the fog line giving it longer sun exposure than most of the Russian River Valley.
 We take fruit from 4 different blocks on this ranch, each with unique exposures and soil types.
 This variety lends to greater character and complexity in the finished wine.
 We welcome this new addition to our portfolio of vineyard-designate wines.

 This vineyard is cut into the eastern hillside of “Chianti Mountain” in Alexander Valley.
 The 35-year old vines were field grafted with heritage clones from Dry Creek Valley, so long ago that no one can remember exactly which vineyard the cuttings came from.
 Whatever the clone, this steep hillside site is producing grapes with bright vibrant fruit, and bold powerful tannin, that are classic representations of their varietal and vineyard location.

-We also make an Old Vine Zinfandel, blended from premium vineyards in Sonoma County.
+We also make PQZ, a blend from premium vineyards in Sonoma County.